-The Company's Vice President of Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of the Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate administration of the Plan.
+The Company's Vice President - Human Resources of Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of the Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate administration of the Plan.
 The Savings Plan Investment Committee has the power and authority to enter into agreements with the trustee to provide for the investment of Plan assets and to appoint investment managers to direct such trustee, as appropriate.
 The trustee and custodian of the Plan is The Northern Trust Company (the "Trustee").

-Effective April 1, 2018, the day to day administration services for the Plan moved from Voya Financial to Fidelity Investments Institutional Operations Company.
+Day to day administration services for the Plan are provided by Fidelity Investments Institutional Operations Company.